tenaciousdlg/cloudflare_terraform/rulesets/README.md

 ```

-2. Use jq t filter to just the "id" fields on the rulesets listed from step 1.
+2. Use jq to filter to just the "id" fields on the rulesets listed from step 1.
 If nothing lists you can move onto the next section

 ```
 curl -sX GET "https://api.cloudflare.com/client/v4/zones/$zone_id/rulesets" \